-In a medium bowl, cream together butter, sugar, egg, vanilla, and salt.
-Stir in flour.
+In a medium bowl, cream together the butter, sugar, egg, vanilla, and salt.
+Stir in the flour.

 Cover and refrigerate the dough for 1 hour.

-Heat oven to 400 F. Shape cookie dough into 1-inch balls.
-Place about 2 inches apart on an ungreased baking sheet.
+Heat the oven to 400 F. Shape the cookie dough into 1-inch balls and place about 2 inches apart on an ungreased baking sheet.

-Store cooled cookies with waxed paper or parchment paper between layers in an airtight container.
+Store cooled cookies in an airtight container with waxed paper or parchment paper between the layers.

-Bar cookies are baked in a rectangular or square pan and prepared by putting the dough in a rectangular pan and cut into bars, hence their name.
-Most drop cookie recipes can be baked in bars.
+If you don't have time to make individual cookies, then bar cookies are the answer.
+The dough is spread in a rectangular or square pan and baked; it is then cut into bars, hence their name.
+Most drop cookie recipes can be baked as bar cookies.